Catanduanes: Flora and Fauna

 The island is a biodiversity hotspot.
 Its rainforests are home to the Philippine brown deer, flying foxes, and other endemic bat species, warty pigs, civets, cobras, giant pythons, monitor lizards, sailfin lizards and other endemic animals.
 Exotic bird species such as the Philippine hornbill, rail, parrot, bittern, egret, pheasant, coot, lapwing, plover, Philippine duck, quail, owl, oriole, kingfisher, swiftlets and many more are also found.
-A record of "Philippines Birding Trip Reports" has found out massive bird species in several parts of the island such as the watershed and timberland forests reserve in Gigmoto where scattered deer populations are also usually reported.
+A record of "Philippines Birding Trip Reports" has found massive bird species in several parts of the island such as the watershed and timberland forests reserve in Gigmoto where scattered deer populations are also usually reported.

 The Catanduanes bleeding-heart (Gallicolumba luzonica rubiventris) had experienced over-exploitation in the late 20th century.
-Although most forests are still intact, this species has suffered over-hunting, making it very rare and is believed to be near extinction or already extinct as its last reported specimen was collected in 1971.
+Although most forests are still intact, this species has suffered overhunting, making it very rare and is believed to be near extinction or already extinct as its last reported specimen was collected in 1971.

 The southern giant slender-tailed cloud rat (budkon/bugkon), which is found only in Catanduanes and the southern half of Luzon Island, is still widely reported.
 It is critically endangered as humans hunt them for food and to some extent, as pets.
 In mainland Luzon, sightings of the creature are already rare while in Marinduque, it is generally considered extinct.

-Inventory of the entomological fauna in the island has been conducted by various scientific institutions.
-A survey which was submitted to the national museum has revealed interesting species in the forest reserve of Gigmoto and Pandan.
+Inventory of the entomological fauna on the island has been conducted by various scientific institutions.
+A survey that was submitted to the national museum has revealed interesting species in the forest reserve of Gigmoto and Pandan.
 A total of 2,000 entomological specimens and its allies were collected compromising 323 species under 45 genera and 50 families.

 The Catanduanes narrow-mouthed frog (Kaloula kokacii), an arboreal amphibian found only in Catanduanes and some parts of Bicol, enjoys its diversity but is being carefully monitored.
 Another endemic amphibian Hylarana similis is found only in Catanduanes and Luzon islands.
-The published research by Brown and Siler in Journal of Biogeography (2013) actually reported this species in the forests of Gigmoto.
+The published research by Brown and Siler in the Journal of Biogeography (2013) actually reported this species in the forests of Gigmoto.

-One of the very recent species found in Catanduanes and portions of Bicol region is the new loam-swimming skink, a legless reptile with its assigned scientific name Brachymeles makusog.
+One of the very recent species found in Catanduanes and portions of the Bicol region is the new loam-swimming skink, a legless reptile with its assigned scientific name Brachymeles makes.